 The Riverbank

 The riverbank is where the locals like to go after work.
 They’ll most likely be drinking (a lot) with friends or running along the waterfront footpath.
+I suggest leaving some time to walk along the river for as far as you can manage.

 More things to do and see: